PenguinPoweredApps/PowerShell/README.md

 # PowerShell

-**PowerShell** is a collection of handy and efficient PowerShell scripts designed to make your day-to-day tasks easier.
+**PowerShell** is a collection of handy and efficient PowerShell scripts designed to make your day-to-day tasks easier on both Windows and Linux systems.
 #### Please read through all scripts thoroughly before running to ensure they are fit for your purpose.

 ![PowerShell Logo](powershell-icon.png)